Notice: This page requires JavaScript to function properly.

 UNION Clause

-1. Number and order of columns: All queries being combined with UNION must have the same number of columns, and these columns must be in the same order;
+1. Columns Count and Order: All queries combined with UNION must have the same number of columns in the same order;

-2. Data types: The data types of corresponding columns in each query must be compatible;
+2. Data Types: The columns in each query must have compatible data types;

-3. Unique rows: By default, UNION removes duplicate rows.
-To include duplicates, UNION ALL is used.
+3. Unique Rows: By default, UNION removes duplicate rows.
+Use UNION ALL if you want to keep duplicates.

 For a better understanding of how to correctly combine tables using the UNION clause, I introduced an additional table that contains information about contractors.